danmayer/coverband/README.md

 ### JRuby Support

 Coverband is compatible with JRuby.
-If you want to run on JRuby note that I haven't benchmarked and I believe the perf impact on oldre versions of JRuby could be significant, improved Coverage support is in [JRuby master](https://github.com/jruby/jruby/pull/6180), and will be in the next release.
+If you want to run on JRuby note that I haven't benchmarked and I believe the perf impact on older versions of JRuby could be significant, improved Coverage support is in [JRuby master](https://github.com/jruby/jruby/pull/6180), and will be in the next release.

 * older versions of JRuby need tracing enabled to work (and this could cause bad performance)
   * run Jruby with the `--debug` option